ntoonio/EnkelPolitik/README.md

 # Enkel politik
-Vi vill med en enkel lösning visa hur politikerna röstar i riksdagen.
+We want with a simple solution show how the parties vote in the parlament.

-## Quick backend documentation
+## Quick "backend" documentation
 ### `/list`
 Get all the votes in the current financial year.